Love & War (TV series): Scheduling

 In its first two and a half seasons, the show aired on Monday nights following another Diane English production, Murphy Brown.
-Midway through its third season, it was moved to Wednesday nights where ratings sagged, leading to its cancellation.
+Midway through its third season, it was moved to Wednesday nights where ratings sagged, leading to its cancellation, along with half of CBS's prime-time lineup.

 Awards and nominations

 Potts was nominated for an Emmy Award for Outstanding Lead Actress - Comedy Series in 1994, but lost to Candice Bergen.
 Guest stars Tracey Ullman and Eileen Heckart won Emmys for Outstanding Guest Actress in a Comedy Series in 1993 and 1994, respectively, while Sid Caesar was nominated for Outstanding Guest Actor in a Comedy Series in 1995, but did not win.

 The show was also a nominee for Outstanding Main Title Theme Music in 1993.